 2. Refined Sugar – Most forms of sugar lead to skin problems, especially when consumed in excess or in a refined state.
 While some natural forms of sugar like raw honey, maple and some fruit can be well tolerated in a healthy body, people with metabolic syndrome or an infection should avoid it at all costs.

 Refined sugar, too much sugar or sugar consumed without a balance of other macronutrients can cause a major rise in glucose and insulin.
 In order to regulate the glucose, cortisol is secreted, which can lead to adrenal and thyroid problems.
-Cortisol manages inflammation, but too much of it can lead to the fatigue of the glands that produces it, causing severe inflammation and exhaustion.
+Cortisol manages inflammation, but too much of it can lead to the fatigue of the glands that produce it, causing severe inflammation and exhaustion.

 Additionally, excessive sugar intake that leads to blood sugar problems is known to break down collagen (the primary protein that makes up skin).
 This is the process of glycation of AGEs (advanced glycation end products), where the skin literally degenerates resulting in the appearance of aged, wrinkled skin.